 Look into a tea drinker’s cabinet and you will most likely find a curated collection of tins, bags, and boxes to fit every mood and occasion.
 Finding the best gifts for tea lovers involves a bit of sleuthing and we are here to help.
-While all tea comes from the same camellia sinensis plant, the joys of this versatile leaf embody where it is grown—the soil and climate and then, how blenders might add in aromatics, herbs, spices, and flowers.
+While all tea comes from the same camellia sinensis plant, the joys of this versatile leaf embody where it is grown, the soil and climate, and then how blenders might add in aromatics, herbs, spices, and flowers.
 This matters because knowing what kind of tea drinker you are buying for will inform the kind of gift to be appreciated most.

 Ten single estate teas from France-based Palais des Thés bring a taste of around-the-world travel into the teacup.
 Discover the nuances of Darjeeling’s delicate peach undertones and robust Assam black tea—both from India, showing the range of terroir’s effects on tea leaves where climate, soil, and growing conditions impact the final cuppa.

 Form: Loose leaf | Size: Box includes 10 tubes with 2 ounces of tea each | Origin: Varies by tea

 "The variety of teas included in this set makes it an amazing gift option, and it covers your bases if you don't know the recipient's favorite type of tea.
 Not to mention that it's already packaged in a pretty and presentable gift box." — Derek Rose, Coffee and Tea Expert for The Spruce Eats